SimulatedGREG/electron-vue/docs/entry_indexhtml.md

 # Entry `index.html`
 electron-vue makes use of **[html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin)** to create the `index.html` in production builds.
 During development you will find a `index.ejs` in the `app/src` directory.
 It is here where you can make changes to your entry HTML file.

-If you are unfamiliar with how the HTMLWebpackPlugin works, then I'd encourage you take a look at its documentation.
-But in short, this plugin will automatically inject production assets including `build.js` and `styles.css` into the final `index.html`.
+If you are unfamiliar with how the HTMLWebpackPlugin works, then I'd encourage you take a look at its [documentation](https://www.npmjs.com/package/html-webpack-plugin).
+But in short, this plugin will automatically inject production assets including `renderer.js` and `styles.css` into the final `index.html`.

 ### `index.ejs` during development
 ```html